-The boring bio: Johanna just finished her master’s degree in choral conducting from Westminster Choir College and is now the assistant to the music director, artistic liaison and chorale manager for the Seattle Symphony.
-Ms. Olson previously served as a choral director in Manassas, VA where she received recognition for her ensembles’ consistent superior ratings at state adjudication.
+Johanna Olson just finished her master’s degree in choral conducting from Westminster Choir College and is now Founder and Artistic Director of SoundCity Singers and the assistant to the music director, artistic liaison and chorale manager for the Seattle Symphony.
+Johanna previously served as a choral director in Manassas, VA where she received recognition for her ensembles’ consistent superior ratings at state adjudication.
 Ms. Olson holds a bachelor’s degree in music education from Concordia College.

 As a performer interested in early music, Johanna studied as a conducting apprentice at the Bach Choral Course in 2018 where she performed with the Kellie Consort and in masterclasses by John Butt and Andrew Parrott.
 She also completed a course on Handel: Sources and Editing with Dr. Wendy Heller and Malcolm Bruno at Princeton University.
 Johanna served as the Graduate Assistant Conductor and section leader of Kantorei, the early music ensemble at Westminster Choir College under the tutelage of Dr. Amanda Quist and Dr. Ryan Brandau.
 Johanna also studied conducting and sang under Dr. Joe Miller.
 As a choral singer, Johanna performed at the 2018 Spoleto Festival, appears on the Westminster Choir recording of the Frank Martin “Mass for Double Choir” and performed in the first fully staged version of Joby Talbot’s Path of Miracles at the 2019 Spoleto Festival.
 She also performed various masterworks with the Philadelphia Orchestra, New York Philharmonic and Orchestra of St. Luke’s as a section leader of the Westminster Symphonic Choir.